 We’ve been dazzled by the amount of fishes that swim around Sea.

 We saw most of the underwater marvels of Maldives (a stunning Spa or the World’s first Underwater Night-Club) , but as we entered Sea, we’ve been amazed by the life and the colors around us.

 Just beyond the viewing windows, striped lionfish, moray eel and bright orange clownfish look for meals of their own around the corals, while just a bit further away trevallies chase whatever they can.
 Neon fusiliers, parrotfish and surgeonfish are all around and, with midnight and two-spot snappers in the distance, offer a mesmerizing view.

 Linger here long enough and your patience might be rewarded with a glimpse of an eagle ray or turtle hurrying by!

-Designers have pushed the experience further by setting up a mirror game everywhere ( on the ceiling, the columns, the walls ) giving the sensation to be in the sea among fishes.
+Designers have pushed the experience further by setting up a mirror game everywhere ( on the ceiling, the columns, the walls ) giving the sensation of being in the sea amongst fishes.